timescale/promscale/docs/sql_schema.md

 Metric views allows access to the full time-series prometheus data for a given metric.
 By default, these views are found in the `prom_metric` schema.
-The `prom_metric` view is added to your search_path when you first install timescale_prometheus and so it is default view you see if you don't schema-qualify a view name.
+The `prom_metric` view is added to your search_path when you first install Promscale and so it is default view you see if you don't schema-qualify a view name.
 Each metric has a view named after the metric name (.e.g. the `cpu_usage` metric would have a `prom_metric.cpu_usage` or simply `cpu_usage` view).
 The view contains a the following column: